lamhq/weather/README.md

 Launches the linter that analyzes source code to flag programming errors, bugs.

-## Technologies Used
+## Technologies used

-- React 16 with 100% components writed in hook
+- React 16, side effect is handled using React Hook
 - TypeScript
 - React Bootstrap
 - styled components for Styling React components